Grime music

 Grime is a genre of electronic dance music (EDM) that emerged in London in the early 2000s.
-It developed out of the earlier UK dance style UK garage, and draws influences from jungle, dancehall, and Hip-hop.
+It developed out of the earlier UK dance style UK garage, and draws influences from jungle, dancehall, and hip-hop.
 The style is typified by rapid, syncopated breakbeats, generally around 140 beats per minute, and often features an aggressive or jagged electronic sound.
 Emceeing is a significant element of the style, and lyrics often revolve around gritty depictions of urban life.

 The style initially spread among pirate radio stations and underground scenes before achieving some mainstream recognition in the UK during the mid-2000s through artists such as Dizzee Rascal, Kano, Lethal Bizzle, and Wiley.
 Grime's rise in the early 2000s benefited from a time before smartphones and social media dominated the music landscape, allowing the genre to develop at a slower, organic pace.
 Many of grime's foundational MCs, such as Ghetts, Kano, and Skepta, spent years refining their craft, with early career periods often lasting five to ten years.
-This period also produced significant archival material, from Run the Road compilations and Lord of the Mics DVDs to the RWD magazine, all of which captured grime's evolution at its peak.
+This period also produced significant archival material, from Run the Road compilations and Lord of the Mics DVDs to the RWD magazine and forum, all of which captured grime's evolution at its peak.
 The genre’s emergence has often been compared to punk rock, a comparison solidified by tracks like Jammer's "Dagenham Dave," a nod to The Stranglers' song of the same name.

 The accessibility of music production technology, DIY media, and pirate radio stations contributed to grime’s grassroots nature.
 The genre was fueled by a "create it if it doesn't exist" mentality, similar to other independent music scenes.
 In its early days, grime was less a challenge to the music industry and more a direct parallel, with its own ecosystem of photographers, marketers, promoters, journalists, and label owners acting as both creators and gatekeepers.
 The genre has been described as the "most significant musical development within the UK for decades."

 Though they are often compared, grime is generally considered distinct from hip hop due to its roots primarily being genres such as UK garage and jungle.